Qimmah Russo Flaunts Amazing Body In Revealing Workout Ensemble

 American fitness trainer Qimmah Russo uploaded some revealing new photos of herself to Instagram on Sunday, October 4, wowing thousands of her 1.6 million followers.

-The 26-year-old Q-Flex Fitness founder was photographed seemingly outdoors for the four-slide series.
+The 26-year-old Q-Flex Fitness founder was photographed outdoors for the four-slide series.
 Qimmah alternated between a number of poses as she stood in front of a large installation.

 In the first image, she faced the camera from her left side as she pushed her chest forward and propped her backside out, highlighting her curves.
-She wore a natural pout on her face while she stared directly into the camera’s lens.
+She wore a natural pout on her face while she stared directly at the camera’s lens.

 The second photo displayed her in a similar pose, except she had both hands on her locks.
 The third photo showed Qimmah as she flexed her right arm to showcase her muscle gain.
 Qimmah had her arms down by her sides in the fourth snapshot, as she tilted her head downward and pouted once more.

 Her long blond hair, which featured dark roots, was styled in a messy half-ponytail with some tresses falling down around her face.
 Her short polished nails appeared perfectly manicured, adding some sophistication to her look.

 Qimmah flaunted her fit physique in a revealing athletic ensemble.
-She opted for a red-colored top that featured two thick straps that went over her shoulders and down her back.
+She wore a red-colored top that featured two thick straps that went over her shoulders and down her back.
 The sporty garment was designed with a plunging neckline, revealing a massive view of cleavage.
 Her toned midsection was also on display as the top reached just below her ribcage.

 She teamed the top with a pair of matching, skintight booty shorts that hugged her curvy hips and accentuated her bodacious booty.

 In the post’s caption, the model announced that her new “LEG & BOOTY” workout challenge was on the way.
-She also credited the photos to a photographer who goes by the Instagram handle @ShotBySham.
+She also credited the photos to a photographer who goes by the Instagram handle, ShotBySham.

 The images quickly grew in popularity among social media users, accumulating more than 20,000 likes in just a few hours after being uploaded.
-Hundreds of fans also showered Qimmah with compliments on her physique, beauty, and outfit.
+Hundreds of fans also showered Qimmah with compliments on her physique, her beauty, and her outfit.

 “You are splendid, and perfect.
-I love you,” one person wrote,
+I love you,” one person wrote.

 “You are my favorite Instagram girl,” chimed in a second admirer, emphasizing their statement with several exclamation points.